samuelphy/energy-meter-logger/README.md

 * Go to http://localhost:3000 and login using admin / admin (remember to change password)

 #### Install Energy Meter Logger:
-* Download and install from github
+* Download and install from Github
     ```sh
     $ git clone https://github.com/samuelphy/energy-meter-logger
     ```